Richieone13/seaborn-library-documentation/README.md

 ## Plot with Seaborn
 ### Axis Grids:
- * sns.FacetGrid - subplot for plotting conditional relationship
+ * sns.FacetGrid - subplot for plotting conditional relationship (this is very useful!)
  * sns.factorplot - draw a categorical plot onto a Facetgrid, represent relationshop on a facet grid (in a way to represent the same relationshop with different conditions) it can be 3D, default is a point plot, can be kind="bar", "box", "swarn"
  * sns.lmplot - plot data and regression model fits across a FacetGrid
  * sns.pairgrid - subplot grid for plotting pairwise relationship